-Cheesy pull apart smoked bread recipe that is out of this world!
-How to use frozen dinner rolls on your smoker to make an amazing side dish everyone loves.
+This is how to make our cheesy smoked bread recipe pull apart style with Rhodes frozen dinner rolls on your Traeger.
+An easy way to make an amazing side dish everyone loves.

 Hands down on every rundown I’ve seen, Rhodes Bake-N-Serv® Yeast Dinner Rolls come out on top!